kanewi11/AutoUpdater/README.md

 `'dir/run.py'`
 8. `ENVIRONMENT_NAME = 'venv'` The name of the virtual environment
 9. `OWNER = 'kanewi11'` The owner of the GitHub repository
-10. `REPOSITORY_NAME = 'AutoUpdater'` Name of the repository from which the update will be performed
+10. `REPOSITORY_NAME = 'Diploma'` Name of the repository from which the update will be performed
 11. `UPDATE_DELAY = 120` Delay in seconds between GitHub checks for the repository
 12. `PIP = 'pip'` If you run pip, for example, with pip3, enter `'pip3'` here
 13. `PYTHON = 'python'` If you are running python, for example, using the python3 command, enter `'python3'` here